Gthulhu/docs/docs/index.md

 !!! tip "Getting Started"
     New to Gthulhu?
 Start with our [Installation Guide](installation.en.md) and learn [How It Works](how-it-works.en.md).

+!!! info "Learn More"
+    Explore the [Development History](development-history.en.md) to understand technical challenges and solutions.

 !!! info "Need Help?"
     Check our [FAQ](faq.en.md) for common questions or create an issue on GitHub.